 ABEER AL OTAIBA

 Abeer Shoukry-Al Otaiba grew up on the coast of the Mediterranean Sea in Alexandria, Egypt.
 She attended Catholic school in France before deciding to follow in her family’s footsteps as a civil engineer.
-After completing her graduate-level studies, she moved to the United Arab Emirates, where she worked in civil engineering for several years.
+After earning her advanced degree, she moved to the United Arab Emirates (UAE), where she worked in civil engineering for several years.

 While in Dubai, Abeer met Yousef Al Otaiba, the UAE’s ambassador to the United States.
 In 2010, the couple married and moved to America, where they live today with their two children.